klausi/mastodon-twitter-sync/README.md

 delete_older_favs = true
 # Also sync retweets.
 sync_retweets = true
-# Restrict sync to a hashtag (remove/leave empty if not desired)
+# Restrict sync to a hashtag (leave empty if not desired)
 sync_hashtag = "#sync"
 ```